Find out about our weekly food waste collections and how to cut down the amount of food you waste.

 Saving food means saving money, but we also need to look at the bigger picture.
 Food waste is one of the biggest contributors to climate change, as it's not just the food we are wasting - it is the resources that have been used to produce the food too.

-For more information about the impact of food waste on the planet and tips on how you reduce your food waste and save money, visit the Love Food Hate Waste and Wasting food: it's out of date websites.
+For more information about the impact of food waste on the planet and tips on how you reduce your food waste and save money, visit the Love Food Hate Waste and Action on food waste websites.

 Contact us